bradleyherrin/ubiquiti-auto-provisioning/README.md

 AirMax devices use 192.168.1.20/24 as their default IP.

-This means the Linux PC will need to be configured with a static IP on the same 192.168.1.0/24 subnet.
+This means the Linux PC will need to be configured with a static IP on the same 192.168.1.0/24 subnet, or use NAT to source your traffic from 192.168.1.0/24.

 After determining device type through ping, the Linux PC will then access the device through either SSH or Telnet and a firmware check will be performed.
-If a certain version isn't detected The firmware will be updated via a TFTP server running on the same Linux PC.
+If a certain version isn't detected, the firmware will be updated via a TFTP server running on the same Linux PC.
 Once the result of the firmware check is equal to the required version, the base configuration will be pushed to the device.

+### User Variables
+linux_pc = "192.168.1.254" <-- Set this to the real/NAT IP of your PC initiating the script and hosting the TFTP server. hardcoded_switch_version = "" <-- ONLY set this if you don't want the script to intelligently determine the latest firmware version from firmware_path firmware_path = "./tftp/firmware" <-- TFTP firmware path.
+You should only have one firmware file here for a given firmware platform type.
+Firmware filenames should be in their original form from UBNT. config_path = "./tftp/config" <-- TFTP config path.
+Config files should be named in format found in edgeswitch.py dictionary

 ## Compatibility